-We next show how our solution supports perslice orchestration and customization of services, as well as the adjustment of the resources that a slice consumes.
-We demonstrate this capability by modifying in real time the chain of VNFs that build a service.
+We next show how our solution supports a per-slice orchestration and customization of services, as well as the adjustment of the resources that a slice consumes.
+We demonstrate this capability by modifying in real-time the chain of VNFs that build a service.
 In particular, we insert two additional user plane functions into an operating slice: a traffic shaper and a firewall.
 Our experiment works as follows.
 We start with two slices serving downlink traffic to the UE, fairly sharing the channel as illustrated in Fig. 4c.
-Then, after 20 s, we add into Slice 2 a firewall function to block incoming connections and a traffic shaper function to limit the bandwidth to 2 Mb/s.
-As the figure illustrates, the effect is immediate, and Slice 1 receives higher throughput.
+Then, after 20 s, we add into "Slice 2" a firewall function to block incoming connections and a traffic shaper function to limit the bandwidth to 2 Mbps.
+As the figure illustrates, the effect is immediate and "Slice 1" receives a higher throughput.
 We also confirmed that connections were blocked immediately.
-This shows that even though the our slicing solution cannot allocate RAN resources directly, it can control the overall resource consumption (including RAN) as long as terminals employ a congestion-aware sending mechanism.
+This shows that, even though the our slicing solution cannot allocate RAN resources directly, it can control the overall resource consumption (including RAN) as long as terminals employ some congestion-aware sending mechanism.